 Study Queensland has been working to improve how information is shared and managed across the state.
 Providers and industry organisations interested in being involved at a local level should contact your local regional study cluster or partner.

 Regional Community of Practice

 Queensland’s Regional Community of Practice (RCoP) is a forum for discussion, to share best practice and help guide the delivery of the strategy across the state.
 The RCoP focuses on approaches to address local issues affecting international students and the sector more broadly.

 The RCoP is comprised of regional cluster group representatives, local and state governments and other key industry representatives by invitation.
-In 2018, the RCoP has identified three priority areas for action – data, student experience and branding.

 For more information or assistance please contact your local study cluster or local council.
 You can also learn more about Regional Study Clusters by downloading our factsheet.